Nora Dannehy: Career

-On December 10, 2010, Dannehy was named by Connecticut Attorney General elect George Jepsen to the post of Deputy Attorney General of the state.
+On December 10, 2010, Dannehy was named by Connecticut Attorney General-elect George Jepsen to the post of deputy attorney general of the state.

-On March 18, 2019, Dannehy returned to the U.S. Attorney's Office in Connecticut, as Counsel to John Durham.
+On March 18, 2019, Dannehy returned to the U.S. Attorney's Office in Connecticut, as counsel to John Durham.
 She was Durham's deputy on the Durham special counsel investigation into the origins of the FBI investigation into Russian interference in the 2016 elections.
-Dannehy unexpectedly resigned from the Justice Department in September 2020 without a public explanation.
+Dannehy resigned from the Justice Department in September 2020 without a public explanation.
 The New York Times reported in January 2023 that during the investigation she had a series of disputes with Durham about his and attorney general William Barr's prosecutorial ethics.
 She pressed Durham to ask Barr to adhere to DOJ policy by not publicly discussing the ongoing investigation; as one example, in April 2020 Barr said on Fox News that "the evidence shows that we are not dealing with just mistakes or sloppiness.
 There is something far more troubling here."
 Durham declined her request.
 Months before the 2020 presidential election, Barr asked Durham to prepare an interim report relating to the Hillary Clinton 2016 presidential campaign and FBI gullibility or willful blindness.
-After Dannehy learned that other Durham prosecutors had drafted such a report, which she said contained disputed information and should not be released just before an election, she erupted, sent colleagues a memo explaining her concerns, and resigned.
+After Dannehy learned that other Durham prosecutors had drafted such a report, which she said contained disputed information and should not be released just before an election, she sent colleagues a memo explaining her concerns, and resigned.

-In 2021, she was named top legal aide to Connecticut governor Ned Lamont.
+In 2021, she was named top legal aide to Governor Ned Lamont.

+On September 1, 2023 she was nominated by Lamont to a seat on the Connecticut Supreme Court, replacing Justice Maria Araújo Kahn who was appointed by President Joe Biden to serve as a judge of the United States Court of Appeals for the Second Circuit.
+On September 20, 2023, she received a hearing on her nomination and after 3 hours, the committee advanced her nomination by a 30–4 vote.
+On September 26, 2023, the General Assembly confirmed her nomination by a 31–2 vote in the Senate and 120–18 vote in the House.
+She was sworn in on the same day.